Michal-Grzegorzek/Text-Reader/README.md

 The application sets the icon of its window to the 'favicon.ico' file and sets the background of the window to the 'Text_Reader_background.png' file.

+Using the PyInstaller library, I created an executable file that can be run without the need for a Python interpreter on the user's computer.

+The executable file located is in this repository: https://github.com/Michal-Grzegorzek/Text-Reader-Desktop-App-Executable-File.git

+Download all files to one folder and run the main.exe.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/93224108/212181267-0918e06a-fd9e-4869-9802-3830f7bd0a9a.png" style="display: block; margin: 0 auto;">